Bachmann1234/Thrift-Explorer/README.md

 [Apache Thrift](https://thrift.apache.org/) is a language agnostic framework that enables typed communication between services.

 Thrift explorer is intended to be a tool aimed at developers who use thrift services.
 Enabling the user to explore thrift services they have access to without having to write or maintain any code.
-If the required thrifts are loaded into Thrift Explorer you can go ahead and make requests.
+If the required thrifts are loaded into Thrift Explorer developers are enabled to access thrift apis with the same toolset they use for HTTP apis.

-The goal of the project is to provide the simple pick up and play aspects of http apis.
-If the thrifts are loaded in here you can call your thrift services without generating a client or loading up an environment.
-Just make a curl call.
-I think it is most helpful when trying a service out for the first time or doing some basic testing of a service.

 Right now the primary method for doing this is the the flask server.
 However, i'm thinking the tools here could be used to make cli's/gui's.
 For now if I invest more time in this I will be spending it on refining the workflow that already exists rather than providing more workflows